Colleges of Durham University: List of colleges

+College arms and colours

+Each college and societies of the university has its own arms, although in some cases, these were assumed, and later confirmed by the College of Arms.
+From its foundation until 1954, Hatfield College have its arms assumed from that of Thomas Hatfield, and its display, including the use of Bishop Hatfield's shield, was both inappropriate and illegal.
+Consequently, it sought a grant of its own from the College of Arms, which was approved.
+The blazons below are taken from Durham University Statutes and Regulations.

+Each college also has its own colours used on items such as scarves and rowing blades.

-Heads of Houses
+Heads of colleges

-The senior member of each college is an officer known generically as the Head of College or Head of House.
-His or her specific title varies from college to college as indicated in the list below, but there is no particular significance to the variation.
+The senior member of each college is an officer known generically as the head of college or head of house.
+The specific title varies from college to college, as indicated in the list below, but there is no particular significance to the variation.
 The heads of the maintained colleges are also part-time members of an academic department.